jesrav/mlops-batch-project-azureml/README.md

-# MLOps batch example project, using Azure ML CLI V2
+# MLOps batch example project, using Azure ML

-Toy project, that implements passive retraining for a batch prediction regression use case.
+Toy project, that implements passive retraining and drift detection for a batch prediction regression use case.

-The project deploys pipelines for training, inference and drift detection as Azure ML pipeline jobs via the Azure ML cli v2.
+The project deploys pipelines for training, inference and drift detection as Azure ML pipeline jobs.

 ## Tools used
 - [Hydra](https://hydra.cc) for configuration